puppetlabs/puppetlabs-splunk_hec/README.md

 Report Processor Installation & Usage
 --------------------

+__If you are installing this module using a control-repo, you must have splunk_hec in your production environment's Puppetfile so the puppetserver process can load the libraries it needs properly.
+You can then create a feature branch to enable them and test the configuration, but the libraries must be in production otherwise the feature branch wont work as expected.__

 The steps below will help install and troubleshoot the report processor on a single Puppet Master, including manual steps to configure a puppet-server, and to use the included splunk_hec class.
 Because one is modifying production machines, these steps allow you to validate your settings before deploying the changes live.